-In addition to driving an electric vehicle, carpooling, cycling, walking, scootering and public transportation are good options to move around in the community and help reduce greenhouse gases.
+In addition to driving an electric vehicle, carpooling, cycling, walking, and taking public transportation are good sustainable options to help you move around in the community and help reduce greenhouse gases.

 If you would like to share your experience of owning an electric vehicle, please email Jennifer Spence, Climate Change Outreach Coordinator.

 The Town continues to engage in partnerships to assist the community to reduce greenhouse gas emissions.
 Our latest partnership is with Ivy Charging Network and Flo Network where we have installed new electric vehicle chargers throughout Halton Hills.
-Electric vehicle charging stations in Halton Hills:Georgetown
+EV charging stations in Halton Hills:Georgetown

 Acton